MK735 Mini Server / NAS Chassis

 - An additional 700g of good quality general purpose PLA filament.
 For color consistency, you may find that it’s better to just use the same high heat deflection temperature PLA filament, but for many parts it is not necessary.

-- About 250g of flexible filament.
+- About 250g of TPU (or Flex-PLA) filament.
 You should try to use one that has a Shore Hardness of 98A.
 However, some softer filaments may work if you increase the perimeters and infill.

 Other Hardware Notes